drewhart/geonomics_docs/sphinx_dir/doc.rst

 allele frequencies, dominance values, inter-locus recombination rates, trait names, and effect sizes of all loci).
-Geonomics will create an empty file of this format for each :py:`Species` for which the 'custom_genomic_architecture' argument is provided the value True when :py:`gnx.make_parameters_file` is called (which will be saved as '<your_model_name>_spp-<n>_gen_arch.csv').
+Geonomics will create an empty file of this format for each :py:`Species` for which the 'genomes' argument is given the value 'custom' when :py:`gnx.make_parameters_file` is called (which will be saved as '<your_model_name>_spp-<n>_gen_arch.csv').